pantavisor/pantavisor/README.md

 Pantavisor takes advantage of pure Linux container technology.
 It implements parts of the LXC suite as a library that wraps around the basic building blocks of containers.
 Because LXC is a pure C project, the overall footprint of Pantavisor is very small.

-### Build your embedded system with containerized building blocks¶
+### Build your embedded system with containerized building blocks
 With a containerized system, you can mix and match components from different distros to build your system and update and maintain customizations without replacing your distro or the entire board.

 <img src="https://pantavisor.io/images/pantavisor-linux.svg" width="200"/>